shufo/laravel-opensearch/README.md

 :warning: This package is still in alpha.
 Don't use in production.

-An easy way to use the [official OpenSearch client](https://github.com/elastic/opensearch-php) in your Laravel or Lumen applications.
+An easy way to use the [official OpenSearch client](https://github.com/elastic/opensearch-php) in your Laravel applications.

 This is the fork of [laravel-elasticsearch](https://github.com/cviebrock/laravel-elasticsearch).